"It Begins With A Dream"

 Even though my primary interest was in dressage, I enjoyed learning about eventing and I admired the incredible dedication and detail that was exhibited by my stablemates.
 I was a few years younger than all of the “eventing girls” at Long Branch and I looked up to them instantaneously.
 I’d never seen a braver rider than Sherry Hill and I can remember thinking she was just fearless.
 I would go to watch them compete when the competitions were local and on a few occasions they brought me along to venues like Groton House in Massachusetts or Fair Hill in Maryland.
 Even though I was completely intimidated and in awe of each of their ability, it made me feel like competing internationally was obtainable.
 I gave eventing a try, competing in a few training-level events.
 I certainly had a great time and we all enjoyed many laughs along the way.

-When I had the opportunity to compete in a few shows in Wellington, Florida, (WEF) I realized that I'd stumbled upon the Mecca of equestrian sport in the USA and I so desperately wanted to be included.
+After spending the summer training with Linda Oliver, I had the opportunity to compete in a few shows in Wellington, Florida, (WEF).
+I realized that I'd stumbled upon the Mecca of equestrian sport in the USA and I so desperately wanted to be included.
 After leasing stalls and housing in Wellington for the winter my father decided it would be a wise investment to buy a farm there versus leasing.
 In 2002 I offered stalls for lease at my first stable located on Fox Trail for the winter season.
-The facility was fantastic, Grand Prix dressage rider and friend Shawna Harding and advanced eventing rider and friend Christy Price shared the stable with me.
+The facility was fantastic, Grand Prix dressage rider and friend Shawna Harding and Advanced eventing rider and friend Christy Price shared the stable with me.
 I had the opportunity to lesson with Olympic Bronze Medalist, Michelle Gibson, who I still believe is one of the most talented riders and trainers in the world.
 The seasons I spent at my farm taught me more than riding and I gained much more than show ring experience; I learned how to manage a stable and staff.
 When I wasn’t managing my stable at home, training, or competing, I was often in Europe during the summers and I acquired a couple of new FEI horses.

 I was very close friends with Jackie Paxton, who’d just won gold at the North American Young Riders Championships with a record-setting score.
 I’d competed at the CDI her farm, Paxton Farm (Ohio), hosted during the summer and she was someone I revered in riding and sport.